• Homeschool

 Here are the skip counting songs we’ve used for each of these numbers.
 If you want to go from easiest to hardest, then start with counting by 2, then tens, then fives.
 Use the methods outlined above to help your child see how to skip count those multiples.
 We usually just “chanted” the 2s, 5s, and 10s instead of learning a song for them because they were simpler.

 Then, move on to the other skip counting songs.
-If you’d like everything in one place, then sign up below for access to all the videos and printables together.
+If you’d like everything in one place, then sign up below for access.
+You can print out the skip counting printables pack and find all the videos conveniently on the Homeschool with Moxie YouTube channel on the skip counting playlist.

 Skip Counting by 2